sashamelentyev/usestdlibvars/README.md

   -source
         no effect (deprecated)
   -sql-isolation-level
-        suggest the use of sql.LevelXX
+        suggest the use of sql.LevelXX.String()
   -tags string
         no effect (deprecated)
   -test